Paolof98/Stock_market_project/README.md

 I then used the clean data in R to do the analysis, which is divided in the following parts:

-* Part 1: Analysing the stock market: regression models
+* Part 1: Correlation analysis of the stock market with economic variables
 * Part 2: Forecasting stock market returns with ARIMA models
 * Part 3: Beyond ARIMA models: looking into Machine Learning models

-## Part 1: Analysing the stock market: regression models
+## Part 1: Correlation analysis of the stock market with economic variables

 The regression model I used to analyse relationships between the stock market and economic variables was: